2015–16 FC Barcelona season: May

 On 8 May, Barcelona thrashed Espanyol 5–0 in the season's last home match.
 Everyone inside Camp Nou played their part in the spectacular pre-game mosaic which bore the message "Som-hi tots" ("Let's go everyone") and also in the minute's silence in memory of the recently passed Manel Vich, the voice of Camp Nou for almost 60 years.
 On 14 May 2016, Barcelona sealed their sixth La Liga title in eight years with an emphatic 0–3 win over Granada.
 Two strikes from Luis Suárez in the first half and another late in the second helped the Catalans achieve the club's 24th league success, and confirms the Uruguayan's status as the division's top marksman with 40 goals.

 On 21 May, Barcelona and Nike extended their current sponsorship deal.
 On 22 May, Barcelona recorded a 2–0 extra time victory over Sevilla for their second domestic title of the season and 28th Copa del Rey of all-time.
 On 27 May, Barcelona and Sergio Busquets are set to renew his contract for five seasons, through to 30 June 2021.

+Origin

+Josep Maria Bartomeu reviewed his time in office before an audience of about 250 club directors, commission members, guests, members and supporters of the club's peñas at the Auditori 1899.
+The board was to resign at an extraordinary meeting so that a caretaker commission could call elections.
+The commission was to be chaired by Ramon Adell, president of the club's economic commission, and include the commission's other members, the Síndic del Soci Joan Manuel Trayter, outgoing economic vice president Javier Faus, and two further board members.